BuildingResearch/security/README.md

 Requirements
 =====

-It is required Matlab 2019A to run simulations.
+It is required Matlab 2020B to run simulations.
 The Quanser Quanser Shake Table needs Quarc Real-Time Control Software, and the systems *Shake Table II: Bench-scale single-axis motion simulator* and two *Active Mass Damper: Bench-scale smart structure*.

+To run the simulations, the following toolboxes are required:
+- Parallel toolbox
+- Global optimization toolbox
+- Control system toolbox

 ## Setting up the experiment